 These two reasons are why my family made the decision to switch from our very nice 21’ center console boat to a 25’ power catamaran.

 Why Did I Move From A Monohull to a Catamaran?

 The best way to illustrate this for you is to tell you a story about my first time as a passenger on a power catamaran…

-I was down in Morehead City, North Carolina where we vacation and my buddy invited me to go fishing 20 miles offshore.
-We met at the doc at first light and away we went.
-As we passed through the inlet we were going out with the charter fishing fleet so all of the massive sport fishers were powering up and throwing off a massive wake.
+I was down in Morehead City, North Carolina, where we vacationed, and my buddy invited me to go fishing 20 miles offshore.
+We met at the dock at first light, and away we went.
+As we passed through the inlet, we were going out with the charter fishing fleet, so all of the massive sport fishers were powering up and throwing off a massive wake.

-My buddy was running at about 20 to 25 knots is my guess and he cut across the stern of one on the charter boats and I thought we were going to break every bone in our body.
-If I were to cross that wake with my 21’ center console we would have slammed down so hard that someone probably would have gotten hurt.
+My buddy was running at about 20 to 25 knots, is my guess, and he cut across the stern of one of the charter boats I thought we were going to break every bone in our body.
+If I were to cross that wake with my 21’ center console, we would have slammed down so hard that someone probably would have gotten hurt.